merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 ## Initial Setup

-Configure a `.env` for what network to connect to and the mnemonics for necessary accounts.
+Configure a `.env` for what network to connect to and the mfurynics for necessary accounts.
 See [.example.env](./.example.env) for details on required environment variables.

 The script is run by passing the configuration JSON via stdin.